ecgu/ecgu.github.io/_posts/2026-01-06-rss-for-journals.md

     </div>
 </div>

 Some of them, while keeping RSS feeds in name, go through obtuse lengths to hide links to them.
-This includes in the University of Chicago:
+This includes the University of Chicago:

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">